Olatokunbo360/Investigate-a-Movie-Dataset/README.md

 _README.md_: This file, providing an overview of the project and instructions for use.

+_requirements.txt_: This file provides the list of the Python libraries used for this project.

 **Dependencies**

 The analysis is conducted using Python programming language and several libraries including: